Erfan021/Deep_Learning_and_Neural_Networks/README.md

-This repository contains projects created by following various tutorials on Neural Netwroks and Deep Learning.
+This repository contains projects created by following various tutorials on Neural Netwroks and Deep Learning!